GVM OpenVAS Troubleshooting A Kali Linux Installation

 Note

 Here are some other common setup errors you may encounter when installing Greenbone Community Edition from the native Kali Linux package.
-In most cases, hints are available in the gvm-setup
+In most cases, hints are available in the gvm-setup and gvm-check-setup command output.

 ERROR: extention “pg-gvm” is not available

-See the instructions here to find and install the latest version of pg-gvm
+See the instructions here to find and install the latest version of pg-gvm.

 ERROR: No users found

-, you will need to create at least one an admin user.
-Replace <your-password>
+If you encounter the error ERROR: No users found. when running sudo gvm-check-setup, you will need to create at least one an admin user.
+Replace <your-password> with your own password.

 sudo runuser -u _gvm -- gvmd --create-user=admin --password='<your-password>'